mandara-h/for_fun/monte_carlo_pi/README.md

 # Convergence Plot

 Additionally, for any given value of N, a convergence plot can be generated.
-With each newly generated sample pi is freshly estimated, until N sample points are collected.
-This shows that the pi estimation progressively improves as the number of sample points considered increases.
+With each newly generated sample $\pi$ is freshly estimated, until N sample points are collected.
+This shows that the $\pi$ estimation progressively improves as the number of sample points considered increases.